Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Background and Related Work

 \section{Background and Related Work}

-In this paper, our main focus lies in whether and how different visualizations can help in reducing the cliff effect when making interpretations on inferential statistics.
-We first briefly present the basic definition and interpretation of the confidence interval (CI), which is a common choice for assessing the uncertainty of a point estimate (such as the sample mean) and has sometimes been suggested to reduce dichotomous interpretations.
-We then discuss the problem of dichotomous thinking before moving on to presenting related literature and the visual representations used in our experiments.
+In this paper, our main focus lies in whether and how different visualizations can help in reducing the cliff effect among researchers making interpretations of inferential statistics.
+We first briefly present the basic definition and interpretation of the confidence interval (CI), which is a common choice for assessing the uncertainty of a point estimate (e.g., sample mean) and has sometimes been suggested to reduce dichotomous interpretations.
+We then discuss the problem of dichotomous thinking in scientific reporting before presenting related literature and the visual representations used in our experiments.